javieracevedo/chip-8-emulator/README.md

 ### Memory

 The CHIP-8 VM has 4096 memory addresses, each containing 8 bits, totaling 4KB of space.
-The first 512 bytes were traditionally reserved for the interpreter, but in modern implementations, this space is used for font data.
+The first 512 bytes were traditionally reserved for the interpreter, but this space is used for font data in modern implementations.
 The last 256 bytes are reserved for display refresh, and the preceding 96 bytes are allocated for the call stack, internal use, and other variables.

 ### Registers